pseudocc/posix-uefi/README.md

 USE_GCC = 1
 include uefi/Makefile
 ```
-The build environment configurator was created in a way that it can handle any number of architectures, however
+The build environment configurator was created in a way that it can handle any number of architectures, however only
-only `x86_64` crt0 has been throughfully tested for now.
-There's an `aarch64` crt0 too, but since I don't have
+`x86_64` crt0 has been throughfully tested for now.
+There's an `aarch64` and a `riscv64` crt0 too, but since I don't
-an ARM UEFI board, it hasn't been tested on real machine.
+have neither an ARM UEFI, nor a RISC-V UEFI board, these **haven't been tested at all**.
 Should work though.
-If you want to port it to another
+If you want
-architecture, all you need is a setjmp struct in uefi.h, and an appropriate crt_X.c file.
-That's it.
-Everything
+to port it to another architecture, all you need is a setjmp struct in uefi.h, and an appropriate crt_X.c file.
+That's
-else was coded in an architecture independent way.
+it.
+Everything else was coded in an architecture independent way.

 ### Available Configuration Options